Engareh/Exercises_for_practicing_Python_Programming/multiplication_table/Readme.txt

-Write a program which print out a multiplication table (10 * 10) on the screen which columns are aligned like below:
+Write a program which print out a multiplication table (10 * 10) to the screen which columns are aligned like below

 1    2    3    4    5    6    7    8    9    10